 UNIQUE- Kindergartners learn that they are special and unique.
 The children have opportunities to describe how they are alike as well as different from others.
 They share their culture and learn about different cultures within the class.

 VOLUNTEERS- we love volunteers!
 Moms, dads, grandparents... you can volunteer in class or work on things for class at home.
-Please let me know if you'd like to help and we can find a classroom job for you!
+Please let me know if you'd like to help and we can find a just right job for you!

 WEBSITE- our website is updated regularly with important information so check it out!